pydantic/logfire-helm-chart/charts/logfire/README.md

 ### Object Storage

-Pydantic Validation Logfire requires Object Storage to store data.
+Pydantic Logfire requires Object Storage to store data.
 There are a number of different integrations that can be used:

 * Amazon S3
 * Google Cloud Storage